hubertrybka/admet-xspec/README.md

 Some important parameters are:

-    ScikitPredictorBase.optimize_hyperparameters = False
+    SvmClassifier.optimize_hyperparameters = False

-If this parameter is set to False, the model will be trained with a set of fixed hyperparameters, which can configured in a dictionary below.
+If this parameter is set to False, the model will be trained with a set of fixed hyperparameters, which can configured in `params` dictionary.

-    ScikitPredictorBase.params = {'C': 1, 'kernel': 'rbf', 'gamma': 'scale'}
+    SvmClassifier.params = {'C': 1, 'kernel': 'rbf', 'gamma': 'scale'}

-If, however, we set `ScikitPredictorBase.optimize_hyperparameters = True`, the model will first be tuned using `slearn.model_selection.RandomizedSearchCV` cross-validation randomized search strategy, and the best set of hyperparameters will be used to re-train the final model on the whole training set.
-The user can modify parameters of this search with:
+If, however, we set `SvmClassifier.optimize_hyperparameters = True`, the model will first be tuned using k-fold cross-validation randomized search strategy, and the best set of hyperparameters will be used to re-train the final model on the whole training set.
+The user can modify parameters of hyperparameter search with:

-    ScikitPredictorBase.optimization_iterations = 20        # max no. sets of hyperparameter values to be drawn
+    SvmClassifier.optimization_iterations = 20        # how many sets of hyperparameter values to be drawn
-    ScikitPredictorBase.n_jobs = 8                          # no. of CPUs to use
+    SvmClassifier.n_jobs = 8                          # no. of CPUs to use
-    ScikitPredictorBase.n_folds = 5                         # no. of folds to employ in cross-validation
+    SvmClassifier.n_folds = 5                         # no. of folds in cross-validation

 ### Randomized Hyperaparameter Tuning

 A somewhat more in-depth explanation should be given regarding the configuration of randomized search protocol in model tuning.
 Again, the hyperparameters and their distributions are defined in a dictionary, such as this:

-    ScikitPredictorBase.params_distribution = {
+    SvmClassifier.params_distribution = {
                 'C': @C/LogUniform,
                 'gamma': @gamma/LogUniform,
                 'kernel': ['rbf']
                 }

-- Passing a python list to one of the hyperparameter keys is equivalent to passing a discrete distribution to it.
+- Passing a python list to one of the hyperparameter keys is equivalent to passing a uniform discrete distribution to it.
-- If we wanted intead to assign a continuous distribution to one (or a few) of the hyperparameters, some basic understanding of gin-config would be of great help.
-Currently, there are two continuous and two discrete distributions at our disposal.
+- If we intead wanted to assign a continuous non-uniform distribution to one (or a few) of the hyperparameters, some basic understanding of gin-config is needed.
+Currently, there are two continuous and two discrete distributions at our disposal: `Uniform`, `LogUniform`, `QUniform`, `QLogUniform`, each parametrized by `min` and `max` values.

-Those are implemented as class wrappers for well-known `scipy.stat` functions and can be found in `src/gin_config/distributions.py'
+The distributions are implemented as class wrappers for `scipy.stat` functions and can be found in `src/gin_config/distributions.py`.

 **Example:** Let's take a look on how we would defne a distribution of parameters to tune a feed-forward neural network.
 Imagine, that the param dict for this hypotetical model looks like this: